azure-ad-b2c/samples/policies/terms-of-service/readme.md

         GET https://graph.windows.net/contosob2c.com/users/<user-object-id>?api-version=1.6
         ```
 - Create new local account and **do not** accept Terms of Service agreement (attempting to bypass the TOS box)
-    -  Verify the correct ERROR mesage occurs on the screen
+    -  Verify the correct ERROR message occurs on the screen
     -  Verify the TOS version is **not** writen on the user object via Graph for attribute *extension_AgreedToTermsOfService* (when calling graph,if the attribute is empty it will not return in the call)
 -  Update your XML custom policy with a new VERSION# for both *AgreedToTermsOfService* and *policyTOSversion* default values THEN sign-in with a user that has the older TOS policy version on the user object
     -   After successful authentication, a new screen will appear to prompt user to accept the *new* TOS agreement